ExtraordinaryBen/zb-query/README.md

 A collection of jQuery script to add features to ZetaBoards.com forums.

 #License
-This script is released under the zlib/libpng license: http://opensource.org/licenses/Zlib
+These scripts are released under the zlib/libpng license: http://opensource.org/licenses/Zlib

 Copyright (c) 2011-2015 Ben DeCamp